Support groups for individuals & families struggling with addiction

 When someone close to you is struggling with addiction, it’s not uncommon to keep the situation private—whether out of fear, shame, or the belief that speaking up won’t change anything.
 In some cases, a loved one may even discourage you from talking about it at all.

 But you don’t have to carry the weight alone.
 A loved one’s addiction is not your fault, and it’s not a reflection of your role as a parent, partner, or friend.
 What matters now is learning how to care for yourself while navigating a difficult situation.
+If your loved one is ready to seek help, our admissions team can walk you through the options and help connect them with the right level of care.
 Support groups can help you: